willwright82/trello_cli/README.md

 ## Installation

+You have 2 options:

-Install the trello_cli gem
+1. Install the default trello_cli gem

     gem install trello_cli

-Or install using docker via the instructions provided by **@jamesmstone**.

-    docker pull jamesmstone/trello
+2. clone this repository, cd into it and run

+    bundle install && rake build && gem install pkg/trello_cli-0.4.1.gem

 ## Setup